sciZer0/7/v/README.md

 After the creation of the Genesis Block, right away, through a fair airdrop, all 10,000,000 Vote tokens (100%) are distributed as follows,

-* 0.01% of VTT is distributed for free among 30 Contributors of the U DAO
+* 99.99% of VTT is equally distributed for free among over **1,000,000,000 people** who become Voters (users)

-* 99.99% of VTT is equally distributed for free among over **1,000,000,000 people** who become Voters (users).
+* 0.01% of VTT is distributed for free among 30 Contributors of the U DAO.

 Each Voter (user) receives about **0.01** VTT.